 I have been writing fiction my entire life, but for a long time I thought I would be a scientist when I grew up.
 On my first day of college, I discovered that geology was the one field where I could get course credit for hiking and camping, so that's what I picked.
-I studied geology and physics all through college at Brown University and graduate school at the University of Colorado at Boulder, eventually earning a PhD in geophysics doing research on Himalayan mountain-building and Indian earthquakes.
+I studied geology at Brown University and went on to graduate school at the University of Colorado at Boulder, eventually earning a PhD in geophysics doing research on Himalayan mountain-building and Indian earthquakes.

 After attending the Clarion Writers' Workshop at the University of California at San Diego in 2010, I devoted myself in earnest to writing.
 I sold my first short story in fall of that same year.
 My short fiction has appeared in a number of science fiction and fantasy magazines, including Clarkesworld, F&SF, Asimov's, Lightspeed, and Tor.com.